SanderMertens/bake/README.md

 Bake is therefore not just a build tool like `make` that can automatically generate compiler commands.
 It is also a build system that specifies how projects are organized and configured.
 When a project relies on bake, a user does, for example, not need to worry about how to link with it, where to find its include files or whether binaries have been built with incompatible compiler flags.

 A secondary goal is to create a zero-dependency build tool that can be easily ported to other platforms.
 Whereas other build tools exist, like `make`, `premake`, `rake` and `gradle`, they all rely on their respective ecosystems (`unix`, `lua`, `ruby`, `java`) which complicates writing platform-independent build configurations.
 Bake's only dependency is the C runtime.

+### Building Projects
+Bakes primary task is to build the code in your projects, and generate binaries in a reliable and reproducible way.
+It

+### Running Projects

 ### Project Kinds
 Bake supports different project kinds which are configured in the `type` property of a `project.json` file.
 The project kind determines whether a project is a library or executable, whether a project is installed to a bake environment and whether a project is managed or not.
 The following table shows an overview of the different project kinds: